 It might seem like this will be your last summer before you'll be leaving your old life behind you and becoming a college freshman.
 Even so, don't spend your summer vacation breaking every rule in the book.

 You don't have control over the pictures your friends or acquaintances might post on their social media accounts.
 Any raucous summer behavior might wind up on the radar of your new freshman classmates, or even your professors, through social networking.
+This is an important consideration of digital citizenship.

 After all, you never know who is connected via social media.
 Your digital footprint will precede you as you enter college...and, later on, as you build a career.
 Additionally, a criminal record isn't the way you want to start your college freshman year.